Museum of Modern Art Evacuated After Two Injured in Stabbing

 The Museum of Modern Art in New York City was evacuated on Saturday after police said two people were injured during a stabbing.

 The New York City Police Department told The Daily Beast two people suffered non-life-threatening injures during the incident that occurred around 4 p.m.
 They have since been taken to a local hospital where they remain in stable condition.
-Scores of museum-goers were also forced to evacuate the midtown Manhattan museum onto the snowy, and police have asked all residents to avoid the area.
+Scores of museum-goers were also forced to evacuate the midtown Manhattan museum onto the snowy streets, and police asked all residents to avoid the area.

-Authorities are looking for a man in connection to the attack.
-Citing sources, ABC News reported that early evidence suggests the suspect is a former employee who returned to MoMa and stabbed two employees.
+In a briefing, an NYPD official confirmed that authorities are looking for a white male suspect wearing a black jacket and blue surgical mask who was a former member of the museum.
+Investigators reported that the man turned violent when he was denied entry because his membership had expired.
+He then jumped over the reception desk and stabbed two employees in the back and collarbone.

+The spokesman confirmed that the suspect is known to the police department because of “prior incidents,” including one that occurred at MoMA.
+The suspect is also said to be known to museum employees because as a former member, he regularly visited.

 “Neither victim is suffering from life-threatening injuries at this time,” the spokesperson added.
 “The mayor will continue to monitor the situation and the progress of the two victims.”